Archie Battersbee: Supreme Court will not intervene in life-support case

 Archie has not regained consciousness since he was found by his mother, Hollie Dance, who believed he had been taking part in an online challenge.

-Doctors treating him at the Royal London Hospital in Whitechapel, east London, think he is brain-stem dead and said continued life-support treatment was not in his best interests.
+Doctors treating him at the Royal London Hospital in Whitechapel, east London, think he is brain-stem dead and said continued life-support treatment was not in his best interest.

+Two judges in two separate hearings at the High Court ruled life support could lawfully end, which resulted in Archie's parents taking the case to the Court of Appeal.

-An urgent hearing at the Supreme Court was convened earlier and a panel of three justices considered submissions, but refused permission to appeal.
+An urgent hearing at the Supreme Court was convened earlier and a panel of three justices considered submissions, but refused their application.

+In a statement, a Supreme Court spokeswoman said: "Having considered the careful judgment of the Court of Appeal delivered by Sir Andrew MacFarlane (president of the Family Division) and the application for permission to appeal the Court of Appeal's decision in relation to the stay, the panel has refused permission to appeal to the Supreme Court."

+Archie's parents Ms Dance and Paul Battersbee wanted to appeal to the UN under a protocol which they said allowed individuals and families to make complaints about violations of disabled people's rights.

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk